-- o To what extent the backgrounds, expertise, experience, and past accomplishments of the PI and key personnel are appropriate to accomplish the proposed research project. - Whether the levels of effort by the PI and key personnel are appropriate for the successful conduct of the proposed work.
+- To what extent the backgrounds, expertise, experience, and past accomplishments of the PI and key personnel are appropriate to accomplish the proposed research project. - Whether the levels of effort by the PI and key personnel are appropriate for the successful conduct of the proposed work.

-In addition, the following unscored criteria will also contribute to the overall evaluation of the application:
+In addition, the following criteria will also contribute to the overall evaluation of the application, but will not be individually scored and are therefore termed unscored criteria: